Farshid928/bash-scripts/README.md

 2. <a href="https://github.com/Farshid928/bash-scripts/blob/master/cp-da-remote-bak.sh">cp-da-remote-bak.sh</a>:
 Transfer Last backup files of cPanel or Directadmin servers based on backup type (Compressed or Incremental).
 This scripts transfers backups to home directory and places it into a directoy named after the source server.

 3. <a href="https://github.com/Farshid928/bash-scripts/blob/master/sync-cluster-dns-cp.sh">sync-cluster-dns-cp.sh</a>: Sync dns zones in a cpanel clustered server.
 This script syncs dns zone(s) for all domains (main domain, parked doamin(s) and addon domain(s) in a cpanel cluster dns netwok.

+4. <a href="https://github.com/Farshid928/bash-scripts/blob/master/cp-da-check-bak.sh">cp-da-check-bak.sh</a>: Chek cpanel and directadmin full backups.
+This scripts whill check the last full backup if cpanel and directadmin servers.
+Number of users will be compare with number of backups files and if a user has no backup files, the username will be shown to you.
+In addition in the servers with compressed full backups, the tar.gz file will be check in order to be extractable.